manuparra/digital-transformation-smart-agriculture/it-criteria-digital-transformation/README.md

 interoperability and to enable farmers to increase their productivity in a sustainable way by making use of the most advanced digital technology and data.

+## SMART objectives

+The SMART framework allows you to set realistic and measurable goals your team can achieve in 2022 and beyond.
+SMART is an acronym with each letter giving you a mindset for setting goals:

+S (Specific) - Keep your goals very specific and narrow so that it's clear what you're trying to achieve

+M (Measurable) - Establish metrics to ensure you are on track to hit your goals

+A (Attainable) - Your team should be able to achieve this goal within a reasonable timeframe (one month, one quarter)

+R (Relevant) - Your team goals should align with your organization's strategic and business objectives

+T (Time-based) - There should be a specific end date for your goals so that your team can create a work plan and prioritize tasks leading up to the end date

+> Example of a non-SMART goal: We will keep our company's website up to date.

+> Example of a SMART goal: During our Monday morning 9 a.m. team meeting, get updates from the team on what assets they want to update on the website, and publish the changes by Tuesday 9 a.m.
+After every update, send changes to the broader company so they are up to date on what's new on the website.

+**Goals**

+- Re-write objectives into goals, and for each goal:
+  - How is it specific?
+  - How is measurable?
+  - How is it attainable?
+  - How is it relevant?
+  - How is it time-based?